microsoft/ELL/README.md

 # Embedded Learning Library

-The Embedded Learning Library (ELL) allows you to build and deploy machine-learned pipelines onto embedded platforms, like Raspberry Pis, Arduinos, Micro:bits, and other microcontrollers.
+The Embedded Learning Library (ELL) allows you to build and deploy machine-learned pipelines onto embedded platforms, like Raspberry Pis, Arduinos, micro:bits, and other microcontrollers.
 The deployed machine learning model runs on the device, disconnected from the cloud.
 Our APIs can be used either from C++ or Python.

 This project has been developed by a team of researchers at Microsoft Research.
 It's a work in progress, and we expect it to change rapidly, including breaking API changes.
 Despite this code churn, we welcome you to try it and give us feedback!